mishbah/Diving-into-ES2015/README.md

 the scope of variables and functions much, much easier.

 ## Moving on
 This was an easy section!
-Let's move on to learn about ES2015 classes and put all of our work together into some class based code!
+Let's move on to learn about arrow functions in ES2015.